How to Work with Freelancers

 My second client was a former colleague.
 We both previously worked for the boss I mentioned above.
 She needed a website with very specific requirements.
 This was fantastic news, since I’ve been chomping at the bit to get a website build outside of my own.

 My third client was an acquaintance that I met as a result of a mutual contact.
 He helped found a local service company.
 They tried me out for a few months with odd and end things such as screen printed shirts, brochures, door hangers, etc. They were very happy with my work, and let me know that they were shopping around for someone to regularly handle their social media accounts, and their website.
 I put a proposal together and emailed it them.
 I made sure that I was fair to myself while still undercutting the agencies they were looking at.
 After all, what agency can compete with the pricing from a sole operator?
 Yeah, not going to happen.
 So, they decided to stick with me.
-I migrated their website, revamped it (the design the prior agency used was very outdated)…set up the initial SEO properly for the website, and went to work on their social media accounts.
-They’ve been very happy with my services.
-We are currently discussing the possibility of me taking over their marketing for a sister company.
-Progress!

 Getting paid in a timely manner is a pain-point worth discussing.

 Overall, it hasn’t been much of an issue.
 I’ve been dealing with honest business owners so far.
 However, there are issues here and there that have zero to do with anyone trying to be shady, but rather logistics.
 First, you have to decide which payment methods you are willing to accept.
 Having several options is best so that your client has the least obstacles paying their bill.
-After all, you are a freelancer so if your client doesn’t pay you don’t get a paycheck that month…and that’s a huge downside to working for yourself.
+After all, you are a freelancer so if your client doesn’t pay you don’t get a paycheck, and that’s a huge downside to working for yourself.
 That’s when credit cards start getting maxed out, and stress levels rise.
 No one wants that.

 At some point, I’ll need to hire my own freelancers to assist me as my client list grows.
 My responsibility to those freelancers will not change whether I’m paid on my end or not.
 I will pay those freelancers promptly and then hope I get paid from my client soon.
 The last thing I want is to burn a bridge with a reliable freelancer, because they didn’t sign up to chase money.